 Explore the 5 km of paddling routes on the Thames River and Trout Creek waterways.

-As the slogan reads on its water tower, “St. Marys, The Town Worth Living In”, offers locals and tourists alike a lot of interesting history as well as things to do.
-But what makes the town of St Marys Ontario extra special is its people.
+As the slogan reads on its water tower, “St. Marys, The Town Worth Living In”, it offers locals and tourists alike a lot of interesting history as well as things to do.
+But what makes this town extra special is its people.

 The locals are extremely welcoming and friendly.
 They are the heart of this charming small town and the reason why I like to return over and over again.

-If you want to see the full list be sure to check out my Canada home page.
-There are endless options for day trips near Toronto to small towns just as charming as St. Marys and other experiences you might enjoy too!
+If you want to see the full list of places I love to visit in Ontario, be sure to check out my Canada home page.
+There are endless options for day trips near Toronto to small towns just as charming as St. Marys, and other experiences you might enjoy too!